clear-code/libreoffice-export-all-to-csv/README.md

 It converts given files to CSV files.
 All CSV files are placed to the working directory.

+This is very similar to `ssconvert`, a part of [Gnumeric](http://www.gnumeric.org/). `ssconvert -S input.ods output.csv` also converts all worksheets to separate CSV files.
+If you don't worry to install Gnumeric, try it!

 ### `odscat`

 It converts given files to CSV and output all to the standard output.
 It will be useful to compare multiple ods files with the `diff` command.